 Using Webmin on Ubuntu

-In this section we’ll cover the first steps at Webmin, so you can feel the taste of ease Linux server management.
+In this section, we’ll cover the first steps at Webmin so that you can feel the taste of the ease of Linux server management.

 Accessing Webmin’s UI